The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Arrival Station: Both Eurolines buses and Flixbus buses from Pairs to Brussels arrive at Gare du Nord, which is 1 mile or a 20-minute walk from Brussels' famous Grand Place.
 Ouibus buses arrive at Gare du Midi, which is also a 20-minute walk from Grand Place.

-Travel by coach between Paris, France and Brussels, Belgium is: Partially open.
+Travel between Paris, France and Brussels, Belgium by coach is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of France
+International entry status: Entry is partially open for citizens and permanent residents of France

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Belgium
+Reentry to France is allowed for: Entry is partially open for citizens and permanent residents of Belgium

 The government of France has imposed these measures to reduce the spread of COVID-19: